Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: Introduction

 When a horizontal density gradient is imposed in a narrow channel, the fluid cannot remain at rest~\cite{landau1987fluid}.
 The resulting differential hydrostatic pressure drives a steady circulation known as the Ostroumov flow, an internal circulation analogous to Hadley’s cell in atmospheric science.
 Characterised by antisymmetry about the channel’s mid-plane, this flow produces no net discharge in confined systems.
 The transport and mixing of the underlying scalar field, typically temperature or solute concentration, are profoundly influenced by this internal shear through a mechanism analogous to Taylor dispersion, as was first identified in this context by Erdogan and Chatwin~\cite{erdogan1967effects}.
 Traditional investigations into these flows almost universally invoke the Boussinesq approximation, neglecting density variations in the inertial terms.
 However, recent work has shown that abandoning this approximation during depth-averaging reveals a novel phenomenon, an effective shear-induced horizontal buoyancy force~\cite{rajamanickam2025shear}.
 Although this force exists even in the Boussinesq approximation, it has been overlooked in the past.
 Unlike classical vertical buoyancy, which is proportional to the density itself, this emergent force depends fundamentally upon the density gradient.

-The purpose of this brief note is to demonstrate that this shear-induced force can be formally reinterpreted as the divergence of a Korteweg (1901) stress tensor~\cite{korteweg1901}.
-By establishing this link, we show that quadratic gradient stresses, traditionally attributed to molecular-scale cohesive potentials and transports, can emerge purely from sub-scale transport processes where the flow is enslaved to the transported gradient.
-We emphasise that this derivation is restricted to the narrow-channel, low-order asymptotic regime of~\cite{rajamanickam2025shear} and does not purport to provide a general hydrodynamic theory of Korteweg stresses.
+The purpose of this letter is to demonstrate that this shear-induced force can be formally reinterpreted as the divergence of a Korteweg (1901) stress tensor~\cite{korteweg1901}.
+By establishing this link, we show that quadratic gradient stresses, traditionally attributed to molecular-scale cohesive potentials and transports, can emerge purely from sub-scale transport processes where the flow is kinematically coupled to the transported gradient.
+We emphasise that while this derivation is restricted to the narrow-channel, low-order asymptotic regime of~\cite{rajamanickam2025shear}, the mechanism identified here is fundamentally universal.
+This self-coupling template is expected to emerge in a wide range of multiphysics systems where an internal transport-driven shear flow is kinematically coupled to a scalar gradient.
+Examples include Marangoni flows driven by local surfactant or temperature variations, geodynamics in porous media, and bio-fluid systems involving chemotaxis or the collective swimming of bacteria in concentration gradients.
+Consequently, this representation provides a unified mechanical framework for analysing emergent capillarity-like effects across diverse, macroscopically driven transport phenomena.